 Pupil participation is of primary importance and their international work has been carried into most curriculum areas, from art and music to mathematics and ICT.
 Each year various festivals, including Diwali and Chinese New Year, are celebrated by pupils.

-Extra-curricular clubs have played an important role in our international work.
+played an important role in our international work.
 Pupils have exchanged emails and letters with friends abroad.
 One group, which was supported by a parent, linked up with a school in Milwaukee, USA.

 Four pupils visited Finland in 2003 to meet email friends.
 In 2006 their Finnish friends came to Sunderland.
 In June 2006 six pupils visited Norway to take part in activities with pupils from our Comenius partnership schools in the Czech Republic and Norway.